bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 Use **bUnit** to render the component under test, pass in its parameters, inject required services, and access the rendered component instance and the markup it has produced.

 Rendering a component happens through bUnit's <xref:Bunit.TestContext>.
-The result of the rendering is an `IRenderedComponent`, referred to as a "rendered component", that provides access to the component instance and the markup produced by the component.
+The result of the rendering is an `RenderedComponent`, referred to as a "rendered component", that provides access to the component instance and the markup produced by the component.

 ## Write tests in `.cs` or `.razor` files